Guard.verify(...) before each tool call.

 Pattern 1: decorate one tool

-certior_tool_wrapper(guard=None, policy="default", tool_name="") is the full signature.
-When guard is omitted, the wrapper builds its own Guard(policy=policy). tool_name is what appears in the audit log (defaults to the function’s __name__).
+certior_tool_wrapper(guard=None, policy="default", tool_name="", *, required_capabilities=None, cost_cents=0) is the full signature.
+When guard is omitted, the wrapper builds its own Guard(policy=policy). tool_name is what appears in the audit log (defaults to the function’s __name__). required_capabilities turns on the capability gate; cost_cents debits the budget.

 Pattern 2: guard every tool in an existing crew

-guard_crew_tools(crew, guard) walks every agent’s tools list and replaces each tool’s function with the same content-scanned wrapper.
+guard_crew_tools(crew, guard, capabilities=None) walks every agent’s tools list and replaces each tool’s function with the guarded wrapper.
+Tools named in capabilities have the capability gate enforced; the others are content-gate-only.
 The crew is mutated in place and also returned for chaining.

-@guard.wrap above @certior_tool_wrapper, capability + budget is checked first (raising CertiorBlocked on a miss); only if that passes does the content scan run (returning the blocked-string on a miss).
+@guard.wrap above @certior_tool_wrapper, capability + budget is checked first (raising CertiorBlocked on a miss); only if that passes does the inner wrapper run.

 See also